Living and learning with faith, friendship and fun

 Class texts will be chosen carefully to match class learning and engage pupils in literature and language.
 Sometimes these texts will be the same as the class book in the English Writing lesson.
 Texts will embed children’s knowledge but also challenge them in terms of language acquisition and promote a literary language rich environment in the classroom.

-Although reading results improved significantly in the last year it is still one of the key priorities of the school.
+Although reading results improved significantly in recent years, it is still one of the key priorities of the school.
 To help with this the school has introduced the Read, Write inc phonic programme to the Foundation Stage and Key Stage 1.
 This forms the basis of the English lesson in EYFS and KS1 for up to an hour, four days a week.
 Children in Year 2 should make rapid progress and complete the RWI programme then move onto English lessons which use a class text to inspire writing opportunities.

 Every afternoon will start with five minutes of Mindfulness.
 This will give children an opportunity to manage their thoughts and pause, reflect and be present in the moment.
 They will be guided by their class teacher.
 This mindfulness approach is designed to feed into lessons where children are reflective and open and can approach the curriculum with broadmindedness and a natural curiosity for new experiences.

-We aim for the children to be inspired through creative and practical approaches to learning which not only embed knowledge and skills but gives children the opportunity to develop as an individual and celebrate a diverse range of talents.
+We aim for the children to be inspired through creative and practical approaches to learning, which not only embed knowledge and skills but gives children the opportunity to develop as an individual and celebrate a diverse range of talents.

 Geography, History, Art and DT and Music will become part of our ‘Topic’ lessons and link to this immersive style of learning.
 These curriculum areas will form a sequence of lessons building on knowledge and acquiring new skills rather than distinct unconnected subjects.
 However, we do recognise that on occasion there will need to be stand-alone lessons to develop an area.
 We allow our teachers to develop this according to the needs of their pupils.

-In the current climate and issues surrounding mental health and wellbeing, we recognise that PSHE is hugely important.
 Teachers can adapt our PSHE Curriculum to fit the needs of the pupils at any particular time.
 After PSHE, the children will be given ‘Team Building’ time to work together rationally and problem solve.
 We believe this will build children’s resilience and develop their thinking and will include ‘Building Learning Power’.
 At least once a term, each class will have a Philosophy for Children lesson, giving them the opportunity to think deeply about an issue.
 This will help develop the children’s empathy and listening skills.
 This may link to issues arising from a class’ topic or a current political debate which the children feel passionate about.

-This year we have introduced a ‘Life Skills’ lesson once a week in Key Stage 2 led by the HLTA.
+For a second year we will have ‘Life Skills’ lesson once a week in Key Stage 2 led by the HLTA.
 We believe that at Charing our children should not just be equipped for their educational journey but also their journey in life; teaching them skills that they may need in their everyday life even into their adulthood.
 The Life Skills lessons for this academic year are Gardening; First Aid; Cooking for decoration; Cooking to be healthy; Textiles (this includes sewing) and Careers.
 Each Life Skills lessons will have links to the national curriculum but not in one particular subject, instead in a variety.
 The ‘Careers’ topic is for children to broaden their horizons and see what job prospects are there for them after school life.
 When looking into careers we will be looking into the cultural background and life experiences of our children.
 We want to celebrate every child’s heritage and culture at Charing.